lab-smile/Model-MAGIC/README.md

-# Model-# MAGIC: Multitask, Automated Generation of Intermodal CT Perfusion Maps via Generative Adversarial Networks
+# Model-MAGIC: Multitask, Automated Generation of Intermodal CT Perfusion Maps via Generative Adversarial Networks
 ## _Smart Medical Informatics Learning & Evaluation Laboratory, Dept. of Biomedical Engineering, University of Florida_

 MAGIC is a novel, multitask deep network architecture that enables translation from noncontrast-enhanced CT imaging to CT perfusion imaging.
 This framework enables the contrast-free synthesis of perfusion imaging of the brain, and it is generalizable to other modalities of imaging as well.